 Male grey partridges are easily identified by the chestnut horseshoe marking on their chest, which is a lot less common and less noticeable in females.

 What does the grey partridge eat?

 Unlike many other birds of its size, the grey partridge eats a strict diet consisting of leaves, seeds and insects.
 They love our economy grade peanut for birds, which are also favoured by other garden birds including tits, finches and woodpeckers!Buy Partridge food!

 The grey partridge’s call

 A grey partridge is also easily identifiable by its call, which you’ll likely hear first thing in the morning or last thing at night.
-If you think you’ve heard a grey partridge but aren’t sure, have a listen to the clip below.
+If you think you’ve heard a grey partridge but aren’t sure, click here to listen

 Grey partridge bird facts

 - Sadly, their numbers have declined by 80% over the last 30 years.